-Featuring cozy fleece paneling and some great technical features, the Atom LT earns an eight out of ten in this category.
-We loved the cozy fleece panels under the arms that are not only soft and touchable but provides great temperature regulation, so your armpits don't get swampy.
+Featuring cozy fleece paneling and some great technical features, the Atom LT is quite comfortable for wear all day.
+We love the cozy fleece panels under the arms that are not only soft and touchable but also provides great temperature regulation, so your armpits don't get swampy.
 Additionally, these panels, along with the jacket's gusseted underarms and the shell's stretchy fabric, allow for fantastic mobility while you're on the move.
-In addition, the face and lining fabric is slippery, making it easy to put on layers either below or above (without them sticking to the jacket).
+The face and lining fabric are slippery, making it easy to put on layers either below or above (without them sticking to the jacket).

 The pockets are decently sized.
 There are two hand warming pockets and a chest pocket for additional storage.

 It's cozy, and the snug hood fits well under a helmet while the hood cinches at the back to provide a great fit.
 We found that the fitted and stretchy fabric, in addition to the high collar, provide enough room to nuzzle down into when the wind started to blow.

 The hood features a cinch pull for a more precise fit.

 The stretch knit cuffs of the jacket add to the sophisticated styling of this piece and feel nice on the wrists, and are glove compatible.
-Finally, we appreciated the Atom's internal chest pocket and its fleece-lined hand pockets but wished they were little deeper.
+Finally, we appreciate the Atom's internal chest pocket and its fleece-lined hand pockets but wished they were a little deeper.